3 education groups. 2 historic sites. 1 digital platform designed to uncover deeper levels of engagement and exploration.

 White Castle and the Ironworks are imposing sites that immediately struck the participating groups.
 By establishing a creative purpose to the workshops through the use of pyka_walk, learners immediately established their own role at the site and engaged with its visual and historical attributes on their own terms.
 Digital photography and storytelling encouraged many to physically explore the site in new ways, and seek out inspiration for their own works.
 Beginning with their own abstract visual collages, participants tended to then view the site at deeper levels and in more surprising ways, which then led to more creative perspectives upon the site - for example, learners considered how the history of 500 years may have looked from the point of view of the stones in the walls, or the trees and surrounding hills, and began crafting storyworld content to reflect this concept.

-"I wouldn’t really be interested in capturing facts.
-The chance to invent stories and art related to the site is much more exciting to me."
-Madeline Hobbs (Home education student)
+"I wouldn’t really be as interested in exploring facts about history.
+The chance to create art and weave stories that are inspired by the places I visit is much more exciting to me."
+Madeline H. Home education learner.

 For all participating SEN students, this was the first time they had ever visited a heritage site.
 The experience was a positive one for all participants.
 Compared to mainstream learners, the SEN participants focused particularly on the collection and arrangement of physical textures of the site (brick, grass, wall), and worked to arrange them with surprising focus.
 Of particular interest was the way in which the digital tool enhanced participant’s physical experience of the site.
 Even though severe disability prevented some from fully exploring the sites physically, the opportunity to photograph distant points and then spatially recreate the site within pyka_walk enabled them to imaginatively and meaningfully engage with all areas of the site.